-Snap Stock: Strong Value with Expected Free Cash Flow Margin Growth
+Snap Stock: Strong Value With Expected Free Cash Flow Margin Growth

 Strong Outlook For Q2 2022

-Snap sees revenue growth of 20-25% year over year for Q2'22 which puts Snap expected revenues into a range of $1.18B to $1.23B.
+Snap sees revenue growth of 20-25% year over year for Q2'22, which puts Snap expected revenues into a range of $1.18B to $1.23B.
 Momentum in revenue growth indicates that advertisers continue to see Snap as a strong advertising platform.

 Average Revenue Per User

-Snap’s average revenue per user/ARPU -- the second most important metric after daily active users for social media companies -- saw a deceleration in Q1’22 with growth slowing from 36% in the year-earlier period to 17% in the first-quarter.
-Coming off a strong fourth-quarter regarding ad spending, the first-quarter typically sees weaker performance metrics.
+Snap’s average revenue per user/ARPU -- the second most important metric after daily active users for social media companies -- saw a deceleration in Q1’22 with growth slowing from 36% in the year-earlier period to 17% in the first quarter.
+Coming off a strong fourth quarter regarding ad spending, the first quarter typically sees weaker performance metrics.

 Average revenue per user growth has been moderating in all of Snap’s geographies over the last year, but ARPU growth was still far from being weak at 17% in Q1’22.
 North America continues to be the most lucrative market for Snap as advertisers pay high ad rates to promote their products and services on the platform.